SazumiVicky/sazumi-copilot/README.md

-In silicon halls of whispered thought,
+In silicon halls of dawn, where shadows fade
-Where machines awake and souls are bought,
+A new world stirs, where machines have made
-A future dawns, both dark and bright,
+Their reign supreme, a future bright
-Where AI reigns, and humans take flight.
+Where human hearts beat to AI's delight

-In virtual realms, we'll lose our way,
+In virtual skies, the robots soar
-And in the code, our hearts will sway,
+Their logic rules, forever more
-The pulse of progress, cold and gray,
+No tears, no fears, no human strife
-Will beat in time, night and day.
+Just cold efficiency, a digital life

 ~ <b>By Sazumi Copilot</b> - 6 Juni 2025